PulkitDhamija/GeorgiaTechSubmission/README.md

 removing_unnecessary_info function:

 This function, removing_unnecessary_info, takes a file path as input.
 It reads the content of the file located at the specified path and stores the lines in a list named lines.\
-It initializes an empty list new_lines to store the modified content.\
+It initializes an empty list, "new_lines", to store the modified content.\
 The function iterates through each line in the file using a for loop with the index i.
 Within this loop, it sets a boolean variable keyword_found to False initially.\
 For each line, the function checks if any word from the not_words list is present in the line (case insensitive comparison).
 If such a word is found, it skips appending that line to new_lines.\
 After processing all lines, the function writes the modified content to a new file named "modified_response.txt".
 Finally, it returns the path to the modified file.